Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 bwImgs=paste(path, "BWImgs_", sep="")
 ~~~

-Setting up directories and printing some messages to the console.
+Next, we run commands to set up directories and print some messages to the console regarding the creation of these directories.

 ~~~ R
 # Check if unique seg directory exists, otherwise create one